WWTR1: Function

 WWTR1 (TAZ) plays an important role in embryogenesis and development, which include regulation of organ size, stem cell renewal, tissue regeneration, osteogenesis, and angiogenesis.
-These functions are effected through coactivation of transcription factors that promote cell growth, migration, and differentiation, such as the four members of the TEAD transcription factor family, Paired box gene 3 (PAX3), and Runt related transcription factors (RUNX1/2).
+These functions are effected through coactivation of transcription factors that promote cell growth, migration, and differentiation, such as the four members of the TEAD transcription factor family, Paired box gene 3 (PAX3), and Runt related transcription factors (RUNX1/)2).
 The proliferative functions of WWTR1 (TAZ) and its paralog, YAP, are restricted by the Hippo signaling pathway.
 This suppressive pathway consists of a kinase signaling cascade, the core of which is made up of the serine-threonine kinases, STK3/MST2 and STK4/MST1, which when active and complexed with the regulatory protein, SAV1, will phosphorylate and activate the LATS1/2 kinases, which in complex with the regulatory protein, MOB1, phosphorylate and downstream inactivate YAP/TAZ.
 In this way, Hippo activation arrests cell growth by decreasing proliferative gene expression, leading to decreased cell death by ferroptosis and increased cell death by apoptosis.

-Functional Redundancy with Yes Associated Protein (YAP)
+Functional redundancy with YAP

 Similarities

 WWTR1 (TAZ) has a similar structural sequence and binding motifs to yes-associated protein 1 (YAP).
 YAP and TAZ are often considered functionally redundant in existing literature.
 Both play roles in organ size development as well as cell migration, wound healing, angiogenesis, and metabolism, particularly in lipogenesis.
 Inactivation of YAP and TAZ occurs through phosphorylation by kinases in the Hippo pathway, namely LATS1 and LATS2.
 This recruits the binding of the regulatory protein, 14-3-3, which prevents YAP/TAZ from localizing to the nucleus and marks it for ubiquitination, which allows it to be recognized for subsequent degradation by proteasomes.